magicdawn/eval-string-interpolation/README.md

 - [rssi](https://github.com/mvasilkov/rssi)
 - [string-interpolate](https://github.com/alexeyraspopov/string-interpolate)

-Fomatto works like a formatter, rssi & string-interpolate looks like a template engine, I can do same work with ejs/jade/razor-tmpl
+Fomatto works like a formatter, rssi & string-interpolate looks like a template engine, it's not so lightweight.

 Or maybe you are looking for  a simple function that can process like
 ```js
 some_func("name = #{name} , age = #{age}")
 ```
-no way...
+no way... since I can't find a way to access the `current scope`

 #License
 the MIT License.
 Copyright 2014 `magicdawn<784876393@qq.com>`